 Not drinking enough water during your shift could lead to dehydration and fatigue.
 If you battle to remember to drink water, set reminders on your phone and buy yourself an aluminium water bottle so that you always have cold water on you.
 Give yourself water drinking goals throughout the day and increase them as you reach them.
-Drinking water will help maintain your health and energy levels.

 Depending on what type of job you have, you may find yourself with some time to spare.
 Keeping busy in your spare time will help your shift go faster.
 If you’re a nurse, bring a book to read or spend your spare time helping your colleagues.
 If you’re a truck driver, make sure you have some good music or interesting podcasts to listen to on the road.

 In the midst of a twelve-hour shift, you may begin to feel very demotivated and question the reasoning for you taking on such long hours.
 Ensure that you have a goal in mind and remind yourself of it when you begin to feel demotivated.
 This goal could be simply paying the rent or gaining industry experience so that you can get your dream job in the future.
 Whatever it is, keep it in the front of your mind, and it will make getting through your shift much easier.

 While coffee and caffeine may be tempting sources of energy, they usually give you a quick spike and then will leave you feeling drained the rest of your shift.
 A much better solution for maintaining your energy levels and general health would be to take a good, healthy supplement.
 Vitamin D, Vitamin B, and Omega-3 would all be beneficial and are usually all included in standard multi-vitamins which are available at your local chemist.
 Superfoods such as moringa powder are also worth looking into.
-Speak to your doctor and see what they recommend for you.

 You may have an aim to make as much money as possible, but you should not sacrifice your health.
 Don’t take on more 12-hour shifts than you can realistically handle, and speak to your employer if you are struggling to keep up with your current shifts and workload.
 In the UK, you are only legally allowed to work three 12-hour shifts a week, and this is mostly because of health reasons, so take this seriously…especially if you are working multiple jobs.
 Your health should always come first.